twinfoundation/messaging/packages/messaging-connector-entity-storage/docs/reference/classes/EntityStorageMessagingSmsConnector.md

 The type of logging connector to use, defaults to no logging.

-• **options.messagingEntryStorageConnectorType?**: `string`
+• **options.messagingSmsEntryStorageConnectorType?**: `string`

-The type of entity storage connector to use for the sms entries.
+The type of entity storage connector to use for the sms entries, defaults to "sms-entry".

-• **options.config?**: `IMessagingSmsConnector`

-The configuration for the sms connector.

 #### Returns